- Home

 Treatment for CUP

-When tests have been unable to find the primary cancer, you will be given a diagnosis of cancer of unknown primary (CUP).
+When tests have been unable to find the primary cancer, you will be given a diagnosis of Cancer of Unknown Primary (CUP).
 This is often a difficult time and it can be hard to accept that the primary site cannot be found.
-Some people may feel relieved that the tests are over and that the focus can now be on treatment options.
+On the other hand, you may feel relieved that the tests are over and that the focus can now be on treating the cancer.

 Learn more about: